xinix-technology/bono/docs/Request.md

 ### Common Attributes

+@renderer          = Renderer middleware
-response.template = Template to use for response response.renderer = Default response renderer instance
+@renderer.template = Template to use for renderer
-response.rendered = If set then response render already handled by the value
+@renderer.rendered = If set then response render already handled by the value

-route.uri
-route.bundle
+route.uri          = Uri of current route
+route.info         = Route info from dispatcher
+route.bundle       = Bundle of current route